 - 1. The reduction of greenhouse gas (GHG) emissions and carbon footprint; - 2.
 The transition to or use of renewable energy; - 3.
 The promotion of human rights

-The sub-fund identified and analysed a company's ESG credentials as an integral part of the investment decision made process to reducing risk and enhancing returns.
+The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision made process with the aim of reducing sustainability risks and enhancing returns.